Words of wisdom

 To help you settle in and reassure you that the whole Imperial community supports you, we have reached out to Imperial alumni - people who know what it's like to be new to the College and who have walked this path before you - to ask them to share their memories and wisdom with you.

-Over the summer, they have been sending in advice for your first few weeks with us: from making time to look after yourself, to making friendships that will last a lifetime.
+Our graduates have been sending in advice for your first few weeks with us: from making time to look after yourself, to making friendships that will last a lifetime.
 Read their words of wisdom below.

 Put yourself out there

 "Speak to everyone.
 Freshers will be more relieved someone is speaking to them, than you are stressed in approaching them.
 30 years later, my closest friends are those freshers I spoke to in the first week." - anonymous

 "Join in.
 Clubs and societies are a great way of connecting and making the experience complete." - Neal Ellis (Mechanical Engineering 1979)

 "I realised I can't just mope around expecting people to introduce themselves and talk to me first, I have to overcome my shyness and get out there." - Derrick Willmott (Physics 1968)

 "I had no idea the friends I made in fresher's week would be life long friends.
 26 years on and my best mate is a girl from my halls.
 We've been bridesmaids at each other's weddings and been there through good and bad times.
 Uni mates are friends for life." - anonymous

 "You must enjoy the whole experience of living, making friends and enjoyment besides school." - Hock Leng Lim (MSc Advanced Mechanical Engineering 1994)